 - Unaltered mineral inclusions, clear or opaque color, that might show angular faces

 - Intact two-phase inclusions

-Almost all rubies (95%) of rubies today are heat-treated.
-There are different types and level of heat treatment in rubies.
-That can be classified from very slight to quite extreme.
+Almost all rubies – 95% of rubies today – are heat-treated.
+There are different types and levels of heat treatment in rubies that can be classified from very slight to quite extreme.

-The way this works is quite technical.
-And I will not be explaining it in this guide.
+The way this works is quite technical and I will not be explaining it in this guide.
 But you get an idea of why people heat treats rubies.
 They want an unattractive ruby to look a lot better, so it will be easier to sell.

 - Discoid fractures with tension halos.
 It looks like disk-like fractures with lace-like outer healing rims.
 This is caused by expansion of natural crystal inclusions.

 - Burned or altered mineral inclusions.
 With rounded, often whitish, “cotton” like or snowball” appearances

 - Broken silk or partially “reabsorbed” rutile needles